 Components and Process of Activity Based Budgeting are given below:

-- It starts with identifying activities which revolve around resource consumption and these activities are mainly classified as main activities and secondary activities which denotes to the degree of involvement and importance of an activity to the organization as per their priority, therefore, main activities are activities which are directly related with the objectives and are essential.
+- It starts with identifying activities that revolve around resource consumption and these activities are mainly classified as main activities and secondary activities which denotes the degree of involvement and importance of an activity to the organization as per their priority, therefore, main activities are activities which are directly related with the objectives and are essential.

 - Secondary activities are those activities that create added value to the customer and change its preference in the organization’s favor which may involve a significant amount of resources.

 - After defining the activities the next task is to identify how to distribute the costs or resources accordingly among the activities which are done with the help of inducers which are factors defining the level of consumption in different activities.

 - Mainly three such inducers influence such decisions which are time which depicts the duration for the processes, amount of resources required by each activity, and lastly the number of times an activity is repeated after getting all these facts the appropriate costs can be calculated.